 It was Benjamin Franklin who famously said, “By failing to prepare, you are preparing to fail.”

-Frame your message.
 Identify your audience—and then speak to their needs, wants or expectations.
 Put yourself in their shoes: What do they want to take away from your presentation?
-And then outline your presentation accordingly: Demonstrate how you can help solve a problem or explain how your solution saves them money or makes their lives easier or creates new opportunities for growth.
+And then outline your presentation accordingly.
+Demonstrate how you can help solve a problem or explain how your solution saves them money or makes their lives easier or creates new opportunities for growth.

-Ask for feedback.
 Practice your presentation in front of colleagues or friends and ask for their honest opinions.
 And, if it’s possible to ask your client or attendees for feedback immediately following your presentation, do it.
-Capturing their feedback while the content is still fresh in their minds is beneficial—it’ll give you the chance to fill in any blanks and also to adjust your content/delivery for future presentations.
+Capturing their feedback while the content is still fresh in their minds is beneficial.
+It will give you the chance to fill in any blanks and also to adjust your content/delivery for future presentations.

-Engage/involve your audience.
 Presentations shouldn’t be one-way conversations that simply outline data or selling points.
-Storytelling is a great way to create a narrative that resonates with your audience (A 2018 Prezi study showed that 90% of people believe a strong narrative makes for a more engaging, interesting presentation).
-And instead of merely dishing out facts, try using humor, or initiating audience participation for a more memorable presentation.
+Storytelling is a great way to create a narrative that resonates with your audience.
+A 2018 Prezi study showed that 90% of people believe a strong narrative makes for a more engaging, interesting presentation.
+Instead of merely dishing out facts, try using humor, or initiating audience participation for a more memorable presentation.

 No matter what your presentation is about, if you’re able to inspire your audience to think differently by carefully framing your message and delivering it in an engaging and memorable manner, then you’ve done it right.